mgelbart/magnum-opiate/README.md

 The phone call
 ------------------

-“Hello?”
+"Hello?"
 Rowlend answered tentatively.

-“Hello, am I speaking to Rich Delaney?
-I would like to discuss our _squid quo pro_ arrangement over a seafood dinner at your earliest convenience.” said the Vice President.
+"Hello, am I speaking to Rich Delaney?
+I would like to discuss our _squid quo pro_ arrangement over a seafood dinner at your earliest convenience." said the Vice President.

 Rowlend paused.

 "To your favourite tune of _Two Million Dollars_," added the VP with the subtlety of a slightly below-average intellect, which was no coincidence.

-“I’m sorry,” said Rowlend, “I'm all for Rich getting richer, and a wide range of other phenomena as well, in fact.
+"I’m sorry," said Rowlend, "I'm all for Rich getting richer, and a wide range of other phenomena as well, in fact.
 But this is Rowland T. Harrison III.
-I think you have the wrong number.”
+I think you have the wrong number."

-“Oh, is that so?” mused the Vice President.
-“Alright then.
+"Oh, is that so?" mused the Vice President.
+"Alright then.
 Good day to you, Mr. Harrison III.
-Cheers!”
+Cheers!"
 The VP hung up unceremoniously.

 As mentioned above, but not too far above, this call did not impact Rowlend's life in any way, shape, form, or function.
 Although they weren’t in this case, appearances can be deceiving.